MicrosoftDocs/ATADocs/ATPDocs/atp-activities-filtering-mcas.md

 ---

-# Use Activity filters and create action policies with Azure ATP in Microsoft Cloud App Security
+# Use activity filters and create action policies with Azure ATP in Microsoft Cloud App Security

 This article is designed to help you understand how to filter and create action policies for Azure ATP activities using Microsoft Cloud App Security.

 For more information about how to complete your integration, see [Azure ATP Cloud App Security integration](https://docs.microsoft.com/cloud-app-security/aatp-integration/enable-azure-advanced-threat-protection).

-Using Azure ATP with Microsoft Cloud App Security offers activity analysis and alerts based on User and Entity Behavior Analytics (UEBA), identifying the riskiest behaviors in your enterprise, providing a comprehensive investigation priority score as well as activity filtering and customizable activity policies.
+Using Azure ATP with Microsoft Cloud App Security offers activity analysis and alerts based on User and Entity Behavior Analytics (UEBA), identifying the riskiest behaviors in your enterprise, providing a comprehensive investigation priority score, as well as activity filtering and customizable activity policies.

 ## Prerequisites